Transport in Glasgow: Tramways

-However, there were objections to these proposals, amongst them from Strathclyde Bus Holdings, who it could be argued did so out of fear of their profit margins being affected by such an initiative.
+There were objections to these proposals, amongst them from Strathclyde Buses, who it could be argued did so out of fear of their profit margins being affected by such an initiative.
 This necessitated a public inquiry, which lasted around 10 weeks.
 The Parliamentary Commissioners appointed to deliberate on the matter met and discussed the conclusions of this inquiry in a matter of hours before finding in favour of the objections raised thus killing off the Strathclyde Tram Project.
 The reasoning of the Commissioners is unknown as there existed no obligation for them to reveal it.

-There is a proposal to reintroduce trams (again, as in 1996, this would actually be a light rail system) to Glasgow.
+There is a proposal to reintroduce trams.
+Again, as in 1996, this would be a light rail system to Glasgow.
 This came in light of similar proposals, completed in 2014, to reintroduce trams to Edinburgh.
-The Glasgow City Council and SPT have commissioned a £500,000 study into the viability of such a system, which would initially operate from the city centre to the new Glasgow Harbour site then across the River Clyde to the Southern General Hospital and through Govan and along the south bank of the Clyde before crossing the river again back into the city centre.
-There are proposals to run trams further than this route out to the Braehead shopping centre and possibly Glasgow Airport; to Clydebank; and across the rest of the city.
+The Glasgow City Council and SPT have commissioned a £500,000 study into the viability of such a system, which would initially operate from the city centre to the new Glasgow Harbour site.
+I would cross the River Clyde to the Southern General Hospital and through Govan and along the south bank of the Clyde before crossing the river again back into the city centre.
+There are proposals to run trams further than this route, out to the Braehead shopping centre and possibly Glasgow Airport; to Clydebank; and across the rest of the city.

 Presently SPT has decided that this route will not see trams running along it, but rather an "ultra-modern" bus service termed "Clyde Fastlink" will operate part of the route, running from the city centre to the Glasgow Harbour area.
-SPT has stated however that it is leaving open the option of laying tram lines on this route and replacing the buses with a light rail system.
+SPT has stated that it is leaving open the option of laying tram lines on this route and replacing the buses with a light rail system.